sgoldenlab/simba/docs/tutorial.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/createvideoini.PNG" width="200" height="100" />

+1. Enter the `Bitrate` and the `File format`

-`Bitrate`: [Bitrate](https://en.wikipedia.org/wiki/Bit_rate) is the number of bits per second.
+- `Bitrate`: [Bitrate](https://en.wikipedia.org/wiki/Bit_rate) is the number of bits per second.
 The symbol is bit/s.
 It generally determines the size and quality of video and audio files: the higher the bitrate, the better the quality and the larger the file size

-`File format`: The format of the file, it can be mp4, mov, flv, avi, etc...
+- `File format`: The format of the output video, it can be mp4, mov, flv, avi, etc...

+> **Note**: Please enter the file format without the "."

+2. Click `Create Video`